qbicsoftware/research-data-management/docs/measurement/measurement_edit.md

 # Measurement Edit

 !!! tip "Excel file support"
-    The data manager now supports measurement registration and updates with Excel files (*.xlsx).
+    The Data Manager now supports measurement registration and updates with Excel files (*.xlsx).

     __Only requirement__: metadata must be in the first sheet of your workbook.